KNR-PW/discord-bot/README.md

 <div align="center">

-The aim of this project is to create a personalized bot to help with server management on discord, using the `discord.py` library.
+   This project aims to create a personalized bot to help with server management on discord, using the `discord.py` library.
 At the moment the project is in the development phase.
-Ultimately, the bot is supposed to place provided messages on the text channel, collect data from the server and save it to the google sheet.
+Ultimately, the bot is supposed to aid with writing complex text messages on the channel that contain relevant server data.

 [Getting started](#getting-started) •
 [Discord Commands](#discord-commands) •